+0

 Performance 31 Dec 31 Dec

-2021 2020
+2022 2021

 €'000 €'000

+Investment (141,315) 192,796

-The increase in the investment performance was a result of an increase in market movements combined with foreign exchange movements in unit linked assets.
+The decrease in the investment performance was a result of a decrease in market movements combined with foreign exchange movements in unit linked assets.
 This amount is reported in the Statement of Comprehensive Income in financial assets at fair value through profit and loss and change in investment contract liabilities.